 As mentioned, Neem must be properly diluted before using it safely.

 Thankfully, the recipes are very simple and require only three ingredients.

 - Begin by emulsifying some water so the oil will mix in.

-- While this step may be skipped for plants that are sensitive to soaps, it allows for a safer, more even application of Neem.
+- While this step may be skipped for plants sensitive to soaps, it allows for a safer, more even application of Neem.

 - Next, add 1 teaspoon of clarified neem oil (preferably 1% percent, unless you have an extensive infestation) per quart to make a foliar spray or 2 tablespoons of raw Neem per gallon for a soil soak.

-- 24 hours prior to use, test a small portion of the plant with your neem solution to ensure the plant isn’t oversensitive or has a neem allergy.
+- 24 hours before use, test a small portion of the plant with your neem solution to ensure the plant isn’t oversensitive or has a neem allergy.

 - Apply the foliar spray by spraying down every surface of the entire plant thoroughly, making sure to do so at either dusk or dawn when spraying outdoor plants.

 - The neem oil will dissipate in approximately 45 minutes to 1 hour.